huijing/slides/101-jsfwdayseu-2022/README.md

 *So here, you can put the parts of the gradient value that may vary into their own CSS variables, like the position of the gradient, the two colours for the gradient.
 But the color-stop-list can be as many colours as you'd like.
 Instead of rewriting the gradient for each card, you can update the variable value instead.*

 When combined with the `calc()` function, you then have the opportunity to make your code a lot neater, or at least, reduce the amount of magic numbers in your stylesheets.
 Like having a size multiplier to manage various image sizes, for example.
-Of course, some of you might be thinking, you already do this with Sass variables.
+Of course, some of you might be thinking, we already do this with Sass variables.
 And that's true.
 What I've described is on-par with what Sass can achieve.

 Although the fact that I can show you this demo live on the slides already demonstrates the difference between CSS and Sass variables.
 Being able to dynamically change the values of a CSS property and see its result in real-time opens up some creative possibilities that were either impossible or unfeasible in the past.